juntaic7/juntaic7.github.io/content/news/acl-2025/index.md

   - Prompting
 ---

 Great news!
-Our paper *Why Prompt Design Matters and Works: A Complexity Analysis of Prompt Search Space in LLMs* has been accepted to ACL 2025 Main Conference!
+Our paper "*Why Prompt Design Matters and Works: A Complexity Analysis of Prompt Search Space in LLMs*" has been accepted to ACL 2025 Main Conference!

 [Read more →](/publication/acl-2025/)